microsoft/vscode-docs/blogs/2018/04/25/bing-settings-search.md

 ![beautify](Beautify.gif)

 If you have a similar problem and don't have a search team to build you a custom service as the Bing team did for us, we still have some good news.
-You can get started with [Bing's Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/).
-They provide a bunch of services that will help you add some intelligence into your own apps.
+You can get started with [Bing's Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/), which will help you add some intelligence into your own apps.
 For example:
 - [Bing Spell Check API](https://azure.microsoft.com/en-us/services/cognitive-services/spell-check/)
 - [Language Understanding (LUIS)](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/)
 - [Bing Web Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/)